DoganM95/LM393-Mic-Pcb/README.md

 - Choosable led colors (short the corresponding jumper)
   - Power Led: JP1:Red, JP2:Green, JP3:Blue,
   - Output Led: JP4:Red, JP5:Green, JP5:Blue

+## Panelization
+The panelized variant is an experiment to see, if the manufacturer this gets ordered from is able to see v-scores and on which layers it gets recognized.
+The experimental panel uses (46 Milling) and (102 Vscore) to test this.
+No further remarks will be left to the manufacturer.